machinat/sociably/docs/introducing-jsx.md

 In the case above, the `<video ... />` element is a general API that can be sent to all platforms.
 The `<Messenger.Video ... />` element is a native API only works in `messenger` platform.

-We will discuss more about how to make a cross-platform expression in the [next section](docs/rendering-elements.md).

 ## Next

-In next section [Rendering Elements](docx/rendering-elements.md), we'll show you how the message made with JSX being rendered then sent.
+Learn how the messages composed with JSX syntax being rendered then sent in [next section](rendering-elements.md).